JesusFilm/core/apps/docs/docs/03-basics/03-frontend/07-algolia/index.md

 ## What Is Algolia?

 [Algolia](https://www.algolia.com) is a powerful hosted search engine that enables developers to build fast and relevant search experiences for their users.
 It provides a search-as-you-type experience for websites and applications, making data retrieval instantaneous and efficient.
 Algolia indexes your data so that it can be easily queried and delivered to users in a fraction of a second.
+[Algolia Intro Video](https://youtu.be/pnEzD8KiiBs).

 ## Consuming from Algolia